 STEM 1: Technology (298) 1 semester, 0.5 credit, Grades 10-12.
 Prerequisite - None.
 Offered in odd years.
+18 students maximum

-18 students maximum a career.
+This course is designed to introduce students to the practice of engineering as a career.
 The course will be a survey of topics in materials science, mechanical engineering, electrical engineering, manufacturing, software coding, and engineering design.
 Through hands-on labs and engineering projects the students will develop an engineering mindset to the practice of applying science and math to solving real-world problems.
 Limited class size of 16 students due to lab constraints.